Nathaniyell/Nathaniyell/README.md

     👨‍🎓 I strive to make today better than yesterday, I am in an endless learning loop.
     😃 Have a Project in your Mind?
     ✨ I will implement your great ideas to be live perfectly.
-    📫 Contact me today via the email provided on my bio or via LinkedIn: linkedin.com/in/thaniyell.
+    📫 Contact me today via the email provided on my bio or via <a href='https://linkedin.com/in/thaniyell'>LinkedIn</a>

-CORE SKILLS
+# CORE SKILLS

     ⭐ ReactJS
     ⭐ HTML | CSS | Bootstrap | JavaScript | jQuery